Inductive biases in deep learning models for weather prediction: Introduction

-\begin{ourbox} \begin{custombox}{Deep Learning} \customlabel{box:dl}{Box 2} Deep learning (DL) refers to artificial neural networks that contain many layers, thus transforming input data via abstract, compositional, and hierarchical representations into target predictions \cite{lecun_deep_2015,schmidhuber_deep_2015}.
-Each layer in a neural network architecture consists of computational units called neurons, which receive information from other layers, combine this information, for example, via a weighted sum, and produce a consequent output with a typically non-linear but differentiable activation function.
-During training, the weights self-organise via error backpropagation such that the neurons and layers encode latent features for minimising a pre-specified, task-specific performance criterion.
-Training is complete when no further performance gain is made or when over-fitting is registered, which is the case when performance starts stalling or even declining on an evaluation set while it is still improving on the training set.
-The trained model can then be used with its learned set of weights to generate predictions about new data instances.
+\begin{ourbox} \begin{custombox}{Deep Learning} \customlabel{box:dl}{2} Deep learning (DL) refers to artificial neural networks that contain many layers, thus transforming input data via a cascade of abstract, compositional, and hierarchical representations into target predictions \citep{lecun_deep_2015}.
+Each layer in a neural network architecture is parameterised by computational units called neurons or weights.
+These units combine information from previous layers, for example, via a weighted sum, and produce a consequent output with a non-linear but differentiable activation function.
+During training, the weights are tuned via error backpropagation by minimising a task-specific performance criterion.
+The trained model can then be used with its learned set of weights to efficiently generate predictions about new data instances.

-\paragraph{Latent representations.} Observable data spaces are often inadequate to predict future system states efficiently.
-This happens because crucial system dynamics are warped in the data dimensions, take place on a manifold of smaller dimensionality, or are controlled by structures and patterns that are not directly accessible in data space.
-Thus, transforming the data to identify the latent structure that properly describes the dynamics of the system is an important goal.
-DL excels in the self-organisation of data projections into latent spaces, learning representations that are better-suited for the effective generation of accurate predictions \citep{bengio_representation_2014}.
+\paragraph*{Latent representations} At their core all DL methods learn projections of data into latent spaces, thereby representing data in ways that are better-suited for the generation of accurate predictions \citep{bengio_representation_2014}.
+This is necessary since observable data spaces are often inadequate to predict future system states efficiently---crucial system dynamics are warped in the data dimensions, take place on a manifold of smaller dimensionality, or are controlled by latent structures and patterns.
+In a neural network the data manifold gets incrementally transformed from layer to layer, resulting in more abstract representations that are dependent on the training dataset as a whole, the definition of the learning task and the characteristics of individual transformations in the cascade (c.f. box \ref{box:nnp}).